melmatis/CEDARS/README.md

 # CEDARS Data Download

-TL;DR: This will provide some utilities to download and manage CEDARS data to make it useful to load into your jupyter notebooks for analysis.
+TL;DR: This will provide some utilities to download and manage CEDARS data in your jupyter notebooks for analysis.

 ### How to Use: